Theory of planned behavior: Attitude toward behavior vs. outcome expectancy

 The theory of planned behavior specifies the nature of the relationship between beliefs and attitudes.
 According to the theory, an individual's evaluation of, or attitude toward, a behavior is determined by his or her accessible beliefs about the behavior.
 The term belief in this theory refers to the subjective probability that the behavior will produce a certain outcome.
 Specifically, the evaluation of each outcome contributes to the attitude commensurately with the person's subjective probability that the behavior produces the outcome in question.
 A belief is accessible if available from long-term memory.

 The concept of outcome expectancy originated in the expectancy-value model.
 Outcome expectancy can be a belief, attitude, opinion, or expectation.
-According to the theory of planned behavior, an individual's positive evaluation of his or her performance of a particular behavior is similar to the concept to perceived benefits.
+According to the theory of planned behavior, an individual's positive evaluation of his or her performance of a particular behavior is similar to the concept of perceived benefits.
 A positive evaluation refers to a belief regarding the effectiveness of the proposed behavior in reducing the vulnerability to negative outcomes.
 By contrast, a negative self-evaluation refers to a belief regarding adverse consequences that can result from the enactment of the behavior.